S-Zainuddin/DUFT-by-Schaffy/README.md

   * Perlis and Sabah recorded the lowest number of customers.
 These are the rural part of Malaysia
   * Singapore, Perak and Negeri Sembilan are in the middle.
 These area are neighboring the Metropolitan part of Malaysia.

-# Further Anallysis and Act
+# Further Analysis and Act

 ### 06. Answering the analysis questions and recommendations: